PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ### Send-Message Button Listener

-While we are working in the Start() method let's finish up here and create a listener for the send-message button.
+While we're working in the Start() method, let's finish up here and create a listener for the send-message button.

 *4.* What we are also going to do is make sure the chatLogOutput text-field is empty when the level is loaded so that any debug-text we might put there is cleared.